VahidN/angular-template-driven-forms-lab/README.md

 - How to add `Content-Security-Policy` headers for an Angular app and how to log received `csp-report`s.
 - How to add a simple angular grid with server side paging and sorting.
 - How to define a custom pipe to use the `moment-jalaali` library.
+- How to use ASP.NET Core's `_layout.cshtml` file instead of Angular CLI's `index.html` file for the layout and start page.

 How to run it
 -------------